mosharraf-hossain/team_riders/README.md

             List<double[]> allData = new List<double[]>();
             List<List<int>> allAnomalyIndices = new List<List<int>>();
 ````

-We used the predictor object as a trained HTM model to predict anomalies from our extracted data from predicting_files.

 Using the `AnomalyDetectMethod´ method of the [AnomalyDetection](https://github.com/mosharraf-hossain/team_riders/blob/main/AnomalyDetection.cs) class, we pass the numerical sequences one by one to our predictor model to detect anomalies.
 Please note that before passing list of numerical sequences, we are trimming a few values in the beginning randomly.